JDSanto/frux-smart-contract/README.md

 `npm start`

 keep in mind that you should have everything in config set before that.
+Create an `.env` file, using the template `.env.example`.

 ### Available endpoints

 The following endpoints are available:

 - Create wallet: POST /wallet - No body
-- Get wallets: GET /wallet
 - Get wallet: GET /wallet/:id:
 - Create project: POST /project - Body params: reviewerId(integer), ownerId(integer), stagesCost(array of numbers)
 - Get project: GET /project/:hash: